College can BE AFFORDABLE! More than 68 percent of our students receive financial aid, including scholarships, grants, work-study, and loans.

 Silver State Opportunity Grant Program - The SSOG Program was established by the Nevada Legislature in 2015 to provide grants to eligible low-income students who are college-ready to assist with funding a portion of the cost of attending a community or state college within the Nevada System of Higher Education (NSHE).
 Limited funds are awarded to students enrolled in 15 or more financial aid-eligible credits† in a semester on a first-come, first-served basis according to a formula established by the NSHE Board of Regents.
 Students should complete the FAFSA in order to be considered for this award.

-Nevada State Opportunity Grant - This institutionally-funded grant is awarded to Nevada-resident students not eligible to apply for any type of federal student aid, but who demonstrate a high level of need according to their FAFSA applications.
+Nevada State Opportunity Grant - This institutionally-funded grant is awarded to NSC students who are not eligible to apply for any type of Federal Student Aid, but who demonstrate a high level of need according to their FAFSA or Non-Federal Aid Applications.
 Award amounts are based both on a student's EFC and number of credits taken in a term.

 Each year, the Nevada State College Foundation awards a number of scholarships made possible through donations to NSC.
 Additionally, many NSC students receive scholarships from sources outside of the College.
-Click on the links in the left column for information on how to apply for these awards.
+Click here for information on how to apply for these awards.

 When you complete the Free Application for Federal Student Aid at fafsa.gov, you may be offered Federal Direct Loans as a part of your award offer package.
 Remember that you must repay the full amount of the loan plus interest to the U.S. Department of Education beginning six months after you graduate, or stop attending school at least half-time.

 The acceptance process consists of a few simple steps: